-The first case, on left, shows the result when the value of the color variables have been set using palette 0 from the CPAL table.
+The first case, on left, shows the result when the value of the color variables has been set using palette 0 from the CPAL table.
 The second case, in the middle, shows the result when values have been set using palette 1.

 The third case, on the right, shows a result in which the application has set the values of the color variables using a custom palette with user-specified colors: